Deep Learning in EEG: Advance of the Last Ten-Year Critical Period

 Electroencephalogram (EEG) signal was first recorded by Hans Berger in the year of 1924 \cite{haas2003hans}, which manifests underlying brain activity.
-Multiple electrodes can be set to record EEG signal by placing them on different locations of the brain scalp and temporal fluctuations in voltage can be captured in a high resolution (e.g., in millisecond) by setting a high sampling rate.
+Multiple electrodes can be set to record EEG signal by placing them on different locations of the scalp and temporal fluctuations in voltage can be captured in a high resolution (e.g., in milliseconds) by using a high sampling rate.
 With the advantages of multi-channel recording and high temporal resolution, EEG has been applied to numerous domains from brain-computer interface \cite{wang2006practical, li2012combining, zhang2015sparse, li2015canonical}, to emotion \cite{zheng2014eeg, Chao2019}, to cognition \cite{Li2017}, to brain diseases \cite{Cao2019}.
-The analysis of EEG signal is evolved from simple methods such as mean and amplitude comparison to complicated methods such as connectivity topology and deep learning.
-In particular, deep learning exhibits better performance in EEG classification (recognition) compared to conventional methods (e.g., support vector machine).
-By using deep learning, discriminative features could be extracted without manual engagement, which requires specific knowledge and expertise.
-This could release the problem that classification performance largely depends on how well features are handcrafted in the conventional methods.
-However, deep learning is not the final best solution as we still need to select suitable model structure and parameter setting according to a specific classification situation.
-A good classification performance usually is not obtained by just feeding data into a deep learning model.
-Due to the low amplitude of EEG signal relative to noise and the characteristic of non-stationarity, it is not easy to mine brain activity information from EEG signal.
-Usually, artifacts removal is implemented to remove artifacts to improve signal-to-noise ratio before feeding into a deep learning model.
+EEG processing methodology is evolved from simple methods such as mean and amplitude comparison to complicated methods such as connectivity topology and deep learning.
+In particular, deep learning exhibits better performance in EEG classification (a.k.a., recognition or identification) compared to conventional methods (e.g., support vector machine).
+By using deep learning, discriminative features could be extracted without handcraft, which requires specific knowledge and expertise.
+It could avoid the low performance derived from unsuitable handcrafted features.
+However, deep learning is not a destination because model architecture and parameters have to be set manually.
+A good classification performance is usually not obtained by just feeding data into a deep learning model.
+This is because the target signal is much weaker than the background signal and noise, resulting in a low signal-to-noise ratio.
+Therefore, artifacts removal is commonly adopted to remove artifacts so that the signal-to-noise ratio can be improved before feeding into a deep learning model.